haurquia/ListPublicProjects/README.md

 # ListPublicProjects
-List of projects that I worked on in the past both at school and outside projects.
+List of projects that I worked on in the past.
+This list includes project built both inside school and outside school projects.

 * The Campaign Contribution Tableau project was built on an Oracle server.
 For this project, we used Tableau, R-Studio, and SQL Developer.
 Team: Jinho Kim, Felix Olazaran, and Hans Urquia. - School Project https://github.com/olazaran/CS378-CampaignContributions